Welcome to St James the Great Primary School

-Details of the application process to our school are contained on the site in the documents section.
-Prospective parents are always welcome to visit the school.
-Should you have any queries or wish to discuss any aspects of school life or work which you feel have not been covered then please either telephone or e-mail the school for further information.
+Details of the application process to our school are contained on the site in the admissions section.
+Should you have any queries or wish to discuss any aspects of school life or work which you feel have not been covered then please either telephone or Email the school for further information.

 At St James the Great we seek to create a supportive and friendly environment where each child has the opportunity to develop the highest possible level of achievement fulfilling their academic, moral, physical and spiritual potential in a climate of tolerance of individual differences where Gospel values permeate daily life and we strive to use our skills and talents for the good of all.